jamiefogel/Networks/Code/config/README.md

 # Config Package

+Note: this README created by ChatGPT to summarize this conversation: https://chatgpt.com/c/67576368-f20c-800d-a6a3-4e2be0891d57

 This document explains how to set up and install the `config` package for managing platform-specific configurations on both Windows and Linux.
 This package allows seamless handling of file paths and system-dependent settings.

 ---